ROCm/OpenFOAM_HMM/META-INFO/README.md

 - 6-digit year-month-day (YYMMDD) integer corresponding to a patch-level for the given **released** API.
-  Development branches have a patch value of `0`.

 - Format is year-month-day, as per `date +%y%m%d`.